moredrowsy/react-carousel/README.md

 ### Slider

-`src/components/Carousel/Slider.tsx`
+`src/Carousel/Slider.tsx`

 The `Slider` component is a scrollable list of thumbnails.
 Selecting one of the thumbnails will change the `Viewer` component's image.

 It requires props of `thumbnails` (list of thumbnail urls) and a unique string `id` for this carousel.
-The `thumbnailWidth` and `thumbnailHeight` are also required to tell the Slider how to render the thumbnails.
+The `thumbnailWidth` and `thumbnailHeight` are also required to tell the `Slider` how to render the thumbnails dimensions.

-### Previous and Next
+### Previous, Next, and Automate

-`src/components/Carousel/Previous.tsx`

-`src/components/Carousel/Next.tsx`
+`src/Carousel/Previous.tsx`

+`src/Carousel/Next.tsx`

-The `Previous` and `Next` are button components that can seperately control both the `Viewer` and `Slider` components to change the selected image.
+`Previous` and `Next` are button components that can seperately control both the `Viewer` and `Slider` components to change the selected image.

 Use the `Previous` and/or `Next` components to wrap your UI components for custom button appearance.

+`src/Carousel/Automate.tsx`

+`Automate` is a button component that controls the automate slideshow for the Carousel's `Viewer` and `Slider` selected image to show.
+It can accept a plain component or a custom component with the prop `active` passed into it.
+The `active` prop has value `true` or `false` to indicate if the automatic slideshow is on or off.

 ## useShareState Hook

-`src/components/Carousel/useShareState.tsx`
+`src/Carousel/hooks/useShareState.tsx`

-These components can internally share state via a custom hook called `useShareState`.
+Carousel components can internally share state via a custom hook called `useShareState`.
 The hook `useShareState` setup a map of cache that is seperate from React.